Onfido raises $30M more for its AI-based identity verification technology

 Onfido takes your responses to these commands to check that you’re not using a static photo, and to compare your face in the selfie to the picture on the ID card, while also running the ID card check at the same time.
 Its algorithms then provide a risk report for you, noting if you come up as completely compatible, mostly so, or to flag when it appears that you are not who the document says you are.
 All the data is then passed on to the company requesting the checks, both “compatible” checks and those that are flagged for further checks.

 This last point is key in Onfido’s business model: as Kassai explained it to me, the company runs checks but doesn’t process any more beyond that, leaving the liability of acting or not acting on the results to the company requesting the checks.
-(In the current situation with Uber, I’m guessing that one route Uber may choose to take in its defense is to raise questions about how and if Onfido’s data was accurate enough in its background checks.)
+(In the current situation with Uber, I’m guessing that one route Uber may choose to take in its defense is to raise questions about how the data was accurate enough in its background checks.)

 Onfido currently has a strong team of AI engineers on staff, specialists in machine learning and computer vision, who are regularly tinkering with the company’s algorithms to make them more sophisticated and of course to become smarter by way of all the images the platform is processing.